3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Technical Details

 We should also point out that a linear systems game can be defined for any system of equations of the form $Mx = b$, while XOR games require equations of a special form: exactly one variable corresponding to each player is involved in each equation.
 It is possible to define a slightly more general form of $k$XOR games with a subset of players, as opposed to all players, queried on each question but those are not considered here.

-\Cref{thm:wholeAvocado}, in combination with \cite{slofstra2020tsirelson} shows that there cannot exist a mapping from linear systems games to XOR games which preserves the commuting operator value of the game.
+\Cref{thm:wholeAvocado}, in combination with \cite{slofstra2020tsirelson} shows that there cannot exist a mapping which is computable in finite time and transforms linear systems games into XOR games while preserving the commuting operator value of the game.
+(Or else this mapping, in combination with \Cref{thm:wholeAvocado}, would give a finite time algorithm for deciding whether or not a linear systems game has perfect commuting-operator value.
+This is impossible by \cite{slofstra2020tsirelson}.)
 The question of finding a natural map in the other direction remains open.